SvenHaedrich/dali_mon/README.md

 ```
 git clone git@github.com:SvenHaedrich/dali_py.git
 ```
-For the Lunatone USB adapter you need to copy the file into the *udev* folder and reload the *udev* rules.
+For the Lunatone USB adapter you need to copy the file `99-lunatone-dali.rules` into the `udev` folder and reload the `udev` rules.

 ```
 sudo cp 99-lunatone-dali.rules /etc/udev/rules.d/